angeleneleow/GFET/README.rst

  Dependencies
  -------------
  Pip is the preferred way.
-I started off with conda and boy, times were difficult.
+I started off with conda and boy, it was rough.
- Some libraries were missing headers hence simply installation through pip would produce an error.
- To make it easier, i've included a zip file of all the site packages needed to be installed on the Z: drive.
- (You can just copy and paste the folder into your local Python site-packages folder)
+ FOr GDAL, refer to http://git.minerva.local/minerva/docs/wikis/Geospatial/GDAL-Installation.

  .. code::

     pip install